The Netherlands' .nl: 36.3 Million Hostnames, the Internet's First Country Code, and the Quiet Backbone of Everything

 .br ~5.5M +10% Still growing (4-5%/year)

+These are registry-reported registration counts (SIDN, DENIC, Nominet, NIC.br), not our observed-hostname totals — the two should not be compared across rows as if they were the same measure.
 The UK's contraction is institutional — driven by a governance crisis, 56% price increases, and a fragmented namespace.
-The Netherlands' contraction is structural — driven by a shift in how people and businesses use the Internet.
-The UK's domain base is eroding because Nominet raised prices and lost trust.
-The Netherlands' domain base is eroding because a generation is deciding that domains are optional.
+The Netherlands' contraction is structural — consistent with a shift in how people and businesses use the Internet.
+The UK's registration base is eroding because Nominet raised prices and lost trust; the Dutch base is eroding while pricing and governance stay stable.

 The Dutch Language in the DNS

-38,425 .nl domains contain the word "fiets" — bicycle.
-In a country with more bicycles than people (23 million bikes for 18 million residents), the domain namespace reflects the culture.
-The Netherlands is the only country where "bicycle" is a top keyword in the national domain space.
+"Fiets" — bicycle — is one of the most common Dutch keywords in the namespace.
+In a country with more bicycles than people (roughly 23 million bikes for about 17.9 million residents), the domain namespace reflects the culture.
+The Netherlands is a rare case where "bicycle" registers as a top keyword in the national domain space.
 Insurance ("verzekering"), mortgages ("hypotheek"), and real estate ("makelaar") round out the commercial landscape — the pragmatic concerns of a nation that uses its ccTLD for actual business rather than speculation.
+(Because these counts come from a prior pass, treat the ordering as the signal, not the precise magnitudes.)

-The 38,396 "webshop" domains tell the e-commerce story.
-The Dutch term for an online store is literally "webshop" — a direct loanword integration that became the standard term.
-Dutch consumers looking for an online retailer expect .nl and expect Dutch.
-The 82% of Dutch Internet users who choose .nl when given a choice between webshops with similar names are choosing linguistic and cultural familiarity.
+The "webshop" cluster tells the e-commerce story.
+The Dutch term for an online store is literally "webshop" — a loanword that became the standard term — and Dutch consumers looking for an online retailer expect both .nl and Dutch.
+Surveys have found a strong majority of Dutch Internet users prefer .nl when choosing between otherwise-similar webshops, a preference for linguistic and cultural familiarity that the keyword data is consistent with.

 Anti-Abuse: Quiet Effectiveness